Updated 17 May 2025

 Legal Procedures for Terminating A Franchise Agreement

-Historically, franchise agreements have allowed the franchisor (but not the franchisee) to terminate the franchise agreement early.
-Consequently the Franchising Code introduced some safeguards for franchisees when it comes to franchise agreement termination.
+Historically, franchise agreements allowed the franchisor (but not the franchisee) to terminate the franchise agreement early.
+Consequently, the Franchising Code introduced some termination provisons for franchisees, such as section 54 (previously clause 26 which was introduced in July 2021) which allows a franchisee to propose termination at any time.

-If a franchisor attempts to terminate a franchise agreement in a way that is not allowed by the Franchising Code, the termination will not be valid.
+If either a franchisor or a franchisee attempts to terminate a franchise agreement in a way that is not allowed by the Franchising Code, the termination will not be valid and there may be financial consequences.

-Briefly, under clause 27 of the Franchising Code a franchisor must:
+Briefly, under clause 27 of the previous Franchising Code a franchisor must:

-Clause 28 of the Franchising Code allows a franchisor to terminate a franchise agreement if:
+Clause 28 of the previous Franchising Code allows a franchisor to terminate a franchise agreement if:

 For franchise agreements entered into after July 2021, the franchisor must provide 7 days written notice to the franchisee, if the franchisor wishes to terminate a franchise agreement in one of the circumstances set out above.